kayceesrk/cs3100_m20/index.md

 Notebooks](https://jupyter.org/).
 The instructions for setting up the notebooks is found [here](https://github.com/kayceesrk/cs3100_m20#running-the-jupyter-notebooks).

+You can have a look at the [previous offering of the course](http://kcsrk.info/cs3100_f19/) for the list of topics we are likely to cover.

 ## Essential Details

 * **Instructor:** [KC Sivaramakrishnan](http://kcsrk.info), who goes by "KC".